 These changes include risk-based pricing meaning lower risk building contractors will receive more equitable outcomes on their premium resulting in the first of four price rises.

-As part of these reforms, icare (Insurance & Care NSW) has appointed a revised panel of HBCF Distributors effective 3 October.
+As part of these reforms, icare (Insurance & Care NSW) has appointed a revised panel of HBCF Distributors.

-MBIB is one of only 24 brokers to have been granted a licence to act as a Distributor of icare.
+MBIB is 1 of only 9 brokers to have been granted a licence to act as a Distributor of icare.

 If MBIB is your current Home Owner Warranty (HBCF) broker, you don't need to do anything.

 Not an MBIB client?
-All registered builders in NSW wishing to purchase insurance from icare must now select a licensed Distributor to manage their HBCF needs from 3 October 2017.
+All registered builders in NSW wishing to purchase insurance from icare must now select a licensed Distributor to manage their HBCF needs.

 You are now able to utilise the icare HBCF online self-service portal available here.
 We are able to show you how the new system works so you can elect to apply for your certificates online or use our MBIB Job Specific team to process them for you.

 The commission of 15% previously paid to brokers by HBCF has been removed.

 Premium prices better reflect a building contractor’s level of risk, resulting in high-risk contractor paying a higher premium, and a low-risk contractor receiving a discount.
 Each individual business with an Eligibility facility now has a rate somewhere between 30% Discount to a 30% Loading.

 The shortfall between the HBCF’s costs and what is received through premiums is currently covered by the NSW Government.
 This subsidisation of premiums has been removed and premiums have been increased to ensure they meet the expected costs of future claims.